 Writing for Jezebel last year, Dr. Meera Shah described just a few of the many reasons why pregnant people might prefer self-managed (or self-induced) abortion to an abortion performed in a clinic.
 But is self-managed abortion really safe?
 For years, it has been seen as a last resort when legal, clinic-based abortion access is restricted, and for many, the idea still evokes the dangers of the “back alley.”
 Thanks to medication abortion, self-managed abortion can be a safe and effective first choice for many, but first we need to throw out our old fear-inducing imagery.

 Medication abortion, sometimes called “abortion pills,” is an FDA-approved method for safely ending a pregnancy through the first 10 weeks.
 It can consist of two drugs—mifepristone (aka RU-486 aka Mifeprex) and misoprostol (aka Cytotec)—taken 1-2 days apart.
 Or it can consist of just misoprostol alone.
-(Visit our fact sheet to learn more about timing, dosage, side effects, and effectiveness.)
+(Visit our Consumer Health Information to learn more about timing, dosage, side effects, and effectiveness.)